Lukeeeeee/IntelligentTrainerPublic/README.md

 git clone https://Lukeeeeee@bitbucket.org/RLinRL/intelligenttrainerpublic.git
 ```

-1.1.2 Build a new anaoconda environment and install the packages:
+1.1.2 Build a new anaconda environment and install the packages:

 ```bash
 cd path/to/intelligenttrainerpublic